anubhavshahi/yourefinancetracker/README.md

 # Personal Finance Tracker
-MyFinance Tracker
+Your Finance Tracker
-MyFinance Tracker is a web application designed to help you manage your finances with ease.
+It is a web application designed to help you manage your finances with ease.
 Whether you're looking to track your income, monitor expenses, or set financial goals, this tool provides a simple and effective way to stay on top of your financial health.

 Key Features